ajs17/memills/content/people/mills-edward-hallock-1819-family/gould-ellen.md

   {{% fig "1926-01-12-ithaca-journal" "350" /%}}
 </div>

-According to reporting at the time, sometime later in 1926 or early in 1927, Ellen moved out of the Mills home to live with her family for the last few years of her life.
+According to reporting at the time, sometime later in 1926 or early in 1927, Ellen moved out of the Mills' home to live with her family for the last few years of her life.
 It looks as though she may have spent a significant amount of time at her son Myron Predmore's home before finally settling with her daughter Clara.
 Ellen is mentioned often in the "gossip columns" during that time, but these are some of the more telling reports as to where she was living:

 <div class="cols">